CAM: Contemporary Arts Memphis Summer Intensive Exhibition, August 20-29, 2025

 The Summer Intensive is a multi-week experience where CAM alumni (including college), past Fellows, and Gap Year participants cultivate a studio practice, expand their conceptual thinking, and add to a strong portfolio rooted in technical skill.
 By fostering an environment of exploration, technical guidance, and intellectual inquiry, the program prepares participants, and offers continuity, for the next stage of their post-secondary journey.
 Over the course of the program, participants will work in a structured yet experimental environment that encourages both technical growth and conceptual depth.

 With a focus on studio practice, portfolio preparation, and art theory/criticism, participants will receiveguidance from professional artists, engage in critical discourse, and complete one to two works.
 The program culminates in this final exhibition at ZieherSmith giving participants the opportunity to showcase their work and share their creative process.
+Artists bios are below.

 Jameelah Rashada is an artist from Memphis, Tennessee.
 She is a 2025 graduate of Whitehaven High School.
 Her work encompasses acrylic painting and sculpture.
 Thematically, Jameelah’s work focuses on themes such as mental health and suppressed feelings.
 Jameelah is a recipient of a silver key award from the Mid-South Scholastic Art Awards.
 Most recently, Jameelah’s work has been shown at the Memphis International Airport.